When was the last time you initiated or navigated change?

 - Feeling stressed through having to spin lots of plates in work and life, play lots of roles, and meet lots of expectations (including the high ones you have of yourself).

 - At a crossroads in life and facing big decisions as your priorities shift and a new beginning calls.

 - Wanting to approach change in a new way, one that is loving and doesn’t leave you exhausted or disheartened.

-If any of these resonate with you then please do contact me and book a call to explore if Journey Back To You is right for you.
+If any of these resonate with you then please do contact me and book a call to explore if Fully You is right for you.
 You can reach me directly via email@example.com or +44 7715 704953 and we can set up a time to talk.

-A participant from the last series of Journey Back To You in the Summer had this to say about working with me:
+A participant from the last series of Fully You in the Summer had this to say about working with me: